patrickzhan/skill_analyzer/readme.md

-# Software Engineering Skills Analyzer
+# Software Engineering Skills Analyzer (unfinished)

 ## Objective
-To create a tool taht collects and analyzes job posting and industry trends to identify skill required for entry-level, mid-level, and senior software engineering rols.
+To create a tool that collects and analyzes job posting and industry trends to identify skill required for entry-level, mid-level, and senior software engineering roles.

 ## Features